How to Build a Brick BBQ Smoker

 It wasn’t very hard to do, it cost me only about $200, and it works quite well as a medium-large-capacity BBQ (does 50-75 pounds of ribs very well in a batch).
 It also uses very little wood to create smoke, and so it is potentially more affordable to operate.
 It was fun to build, and it’s fun to use!

 As a disclaimer—I am not a professional builder and I built this from my own design—basically, I winged it every step of the way.
 I have been an oven/BBQ experimenter for a while, and I have previously built a cob oven, a masonry oven, an offset BBQ smoker (55 gallon drum variety), and assorted grills for straight cooking.

 For those considering building a brick pit, my idea in writing this is not to give you a foolproof set of plans that you’ll follow to the letter, but rather to explain what I did, why I did it, and how/why it works (or doesn’t).
 I will try to explain every step of the process, but if you have any questions about anything I did, please leave a comment below and I will answer it as well as I am able!

 I am sorry that I have no pictures to illustrate the building process.
 I hope that the design is simple enough that you can get the feel for it from the finished item.

 The BBQ Foundation

 - Pour a foundation.
-I dug about 8 inches down, and about 1 square meter in area, and then poured on 3 or 4 inches of sand which I leveled.
+I dug about eight inches down, and about one square meter in area, and then poured on three or four inches of sand which I leveled.

-- I then mixed up some concrete (3 parts sand to 1 part cement) and poured on about 2 inches.
-I laid a grid of medium rebar and then poured another 2 inches of concrete on top.
+- I then mixed up some concrete (three parts sand to one part cement) and poured on about two inches.
+I laid a grid of medium rebar and then poured another two inches of concrete on top.

-I think my 4 inch foundation gives me a very solid base for the area I live in, which does not freeze.
-If you live in a colder area, you may need more – not sure.
+I think my four-inch foundation gives me a very solid base for the area I live in, which does not freeze.
+If you live in a colder area, you may need more—I'm not sure.